-So far, we have examined the evolution and characteristics of the WEIO and WNP, now we analyse the characteristics of their surroundings.
+So far, we have examined the evolution and characteristics of the WEIO and WNP, and we now analyse the characteristics of their surroundings.
 The surrounding environment determines the characteristics of the air advected into the region when the circulation adjusts to the increased entrainment factor.
 The WEIO and WNP are located in very different environments.
 Figure 18 shows JJAS latitude and longitude sections of specific humidity and circulation averaged across the WEIO and the WNP.
 In the control integration, the WEIO is a narrow region of ascent in the equatorial Indian Ocean.
-Air is advected into the region from the moist Maritime Continent to the east (Figure 18a), but air advected in from the south is from a drier subtropical subsidence region (Figure 18c).
+Air is advected into the region from the moist Maritime Continent to the east (Figure 18(a)), but air advected in from the south is from a drier subtropical subsidence region (Figure 18(c)).
 In contrast, the WNP is a region of ascent surrounded by other regions of ascent.
-Warm moist air is advected into the region from the west across India and the Indochina peninsula and from the east across the west Pacific (Figure 18a).
-Additional moist air is supplied from the Maritime Continent to the south (Figure 18c).
-This suggests that there is more moisture available around the WNP to supply an increase in moisture flux and rainfall as suggested in Section 5.1.
+Warm moist air is advected into the region from the west across India and the Indochina peninsula and from the east across the West Pacific (Figure 18(a)).
+Additional moist air is supplied from the Maritime Continent to the south (Figure 18(c)).
+This suggests that there is more moisture available around the WNP to supply an increase in moisture flux and rainfall as suggested in section 5.1.

-As the horizontal moisture gradient in tropical oceanic regions is influenced by the sea surface temperature (SSTs), Figure 19 compares the JJAS mean SSTs and horizontal circulation to the JJAS precipitation response in the global experiment.
-Qualitatively, where the mean flow is directed from regions of cooler SST to regions of warmer SST, precipitation decreases, while in regions where the mean flow is directed across regions of warm SST, precipitation increases.
+As the horizontal moisture gradient in tropical oceanic regions is influenced by the SST, Figure 19 compares the JJAS mean SSTs and horizontal circulation to the JJAS precipitation response in the global experiment.
+Qualitatively, where the mean flow is directed from regions of lower SST to regions of higher SST, precipitation decreases, while in regions where the mean flow is directed across regions of high SST, precipitation increases.
 Bollasina and Nigam (2009) and Bollasina and Ming (2012) suggest that the Indian Ocean excess precipitation bias is due to GCM precipitation being overly sensitive to Indian Ocean SST and SST gradients.
 While increasing the entrainment factor does not directly impact this relationship, it appears to indirectly shift the rainfall to the highest SSTs, perhaps increasing the sensitivity of precipitation to SSTs, but also decreasing the precipitation and consequent convergence in regions of strong SST gradients.